kmollee/ini/readme.md

 # INI

-The ini parser and operate
+The ini parser and operate implement in golang

 ## TODO